A wine taster is assessing the quality of a glass of red wine using wine terms organized into an evaluation form.

 Correct Use: For the most part, natural wine typically refers to sustainably produced wines made with minimal intervention, using organic or biodynamic grapes and little to no additives.
 However, the only way to confirm these ethos are actually followed with fidelity is to learn more about each individual producer’s practices or look for producers who partner with auditing agencies (e.g., Demeter Biodynamic, USDA Organic, LIVE, etc.).
 Interestingly, the best way to use this wine term is probably to skip it all together.

-Another recommendation is to use “natural” in tandem with whatever low intervention practice you find yourself advocating for when selecting and purchasing wine.
-For example, “This natural wine was made using dry farmed Biodynamic fruit, which showcases the purity of the fruit and reflects the environment around it without manipulation.”
+Example: “This natural wine was made using dry farmed Biodynamic fruit, which showcases the purity of the fruit and reflects the environment around it without manipulation.”